Hannon-lab/FlaHMM/examples/make_bins/README.md

 ## Analysis steps

-To produce the BED-like files, run the following scripts:
+The pipeline below describes how to produce the BED-like files from EDTA output, but can be easily modified (as described) to use any RepeatMasker output files.

 ```
 .
 01_fix_headers.sh
 ```
-*Step 1 (only needed if using EDTA):* Restore the full contig names to `EDTA/genome.fa.mod.EDTA.anno/genome.fa.mod.out`, since EDTA will cap them at a fixed number of characters.
+*Step 1:* Restore the full contig names to `EDTA/genome.fa.mod.EDTA.anno/genome.fa.mod.out`, since EDTA will cap them at a fixed number of characters.
 Please note that this step is only relevant if using EDTA de-novo annotation output and assumes that files named `species/$species/$build/annotation/EDTA/genome.fa.mod.EDTA.anno/genome.fa.mod.out` are available.

-**Note if not using EDTA:** Omit this step and instead copy your RepeatMasker output files into `01_fix_header/$species.$build.out`, where `$species` may refer to the species and `$build` may refer to the genome assembly.
-However, any strings are valid as `$species.$build`, e.g., "Dmel.dm6" or "My_secret_species.1".
+If using RepeatMasker output from another source, simply copy them into `species/$species/$build/annotation/EDTA/genome.fa.mod.EDTA.anno/genome.fa.mod.out` where `$species` may refer to the species and `$build` may refer to the genome assembly.
+However, any strings are valid as `$species/$build`, e.g., `Dmel/dm6" or "My_secret_species/01".

 ```
 .
 02_tab.sh